PredictiveEcology/SpaDES/README.md

 # Spatial Discrete Event Simulation (SpaDES)

+Copyright (C) 2015 Her Majesty the Queen in Right of Canada, as represented by the Minister of Natural Resources Canada

 ### Develop and run spatially explicit discrete event simulation models

 Easily implement a variety of simulation models, with a focus on spatially explicit models.
 These include raster-based, event-based, and agent-based models.